-The longest path from start to finish gives the earliest possible completion time of the project.
-We can easily modify our shortest-path algorithm to give the longest path in the case of an acyclic graph -- just reverse the inequalities.
+The longest path from start to a node gives the earliest possible completion time of the node.
+We can easily modify the Bellman-Ford shortest-path algorithm to give the longest path in the case of an acyclic graph -- just reverse the inequalities.